 Step 4: Take a bus from JB Sentral to Johor Bahru Larkin Bus Station.
 You may take Causeway Link as it is the most common bus operator to Larkin Bus Station.

-Step 5: Take bus from Johor Bahru Larkin Bus Station to Mersing Terminal Bus Station.
-The journey may takes about 3 to 3.5 hours.
+Step 5: Then catch a bus from Johor Bahru Larkin Bus Station to Mersing Terminal Bus Station.
+The journey may take about 3 to 3.5 hours.

 Step 6: When you reach the Mersing Terminal bus station, take a taxi to Mersing Jetty which is about 4 minutes drive.